 Selling to an iBuyer is less stressful.

 - It will not be necessary to deal with showings.
 For some people, having strangers in their home looking in all the cabinets and closets makes them uncomfortable.

-For busy families with kids and pets, it is not easy to keep a home looking “show-worthy.”
+It is not easy for busy families with kids and pets to keep a home looking “show-worthy.”
 Not to mention that when there is viewing, it can be a significant event to pack up the pets and the kids and get out, especially when it is a short-notice request.

 For some sellers, this presents no problem, especially if they are empty nesters.
 But for those that feel very stressed about showings, not needing to have them is an advantage I cannot dispute.

 - I can’t argue with this one.
-If you must have a fast sale, iBuyers can make it happen, even as quickly as 24 hours.
+If you must have a fast sale, buyers can make it happen, even as quickly as 24 hours.
 Because it’s a cash sale, there is no waiting for a home inspection, an appraisal, or a buyer going through the underwriting process.
 The process gets an “A” on efficiency.
-However, if you have patience and can opt for a longer timeline, given the state of the market at present, homes are selling in record time using a real estate agent as well.
+However, if you have patience and can opt for a longer timeline, given the state of the market, homes are selling in record time using a real estate agent.

 Disadvantages of Selling to an iBuyer

 Above are the advantages touted by iBuyers.
 Some are indisputable advantages, others less so when you dig under the surface and draw a comparison to traditionally using a real estate agent.
 However, there are also a few distinct disadvantages to selling your home to an iBuyer.